Real Estate Glossary: Homebuying 101

 The discount points system is commonly used by lenders to lower your interest rate in exchange paying for an upfront fee.

-A down payment is a percentage of the purchase price that you pay out of pocket for a home.
+A down payment is a percentage of the purchase price that you pay out of pocket for a new home.

 Dual agency is when a single real estate agent represents both the buyer and the seller in a real estate transaction.